Cylae/pro-v3/SECURITY.md

 # Security Policy

-The following security policy covers the QuickBox Pro lineage of software.
+This security policy applies to the QuickBox Pro suite of software hosted under the [QuickBox GitHub organization](https://github.com/QuickBox).

+---

 ## Supported Versions

-Any security reports and subsequent patches are posted upstream on a rolling commit basis covering recent and latest versions as they are released.
+Security reports and subsequent patches are issued on a rolling basis.
+All active development versions receive security updates as soon as possible after a vulnerability is confirmed.

 ---

 ## Reporting a Vulnerability

-Security is of the highest importance and all security vulnerabilities or suspected security vulnerabilities should be reported to QuickBox.IO privately, to minimize attacks against current users of QuickBox before they are fixed.
-Vulnerabilities will be investigated and patched on the next patch (or minor) release as soon as possible.
-This information could be kept entirely internal to the project.

-If you know of a publicly disclosed security vulnerability for QuickBox Pro, please IMMEDIATELY contact sec@quickbox.io, or **create a [private issue within our GitLab](https://lab.quickbox.io/QuickBox/pro-v3/-/issues)** to inform the QuickBox.IO Development Team.
+Security is a top priority.
+If you discover a vulnerability or suspect a potential security issue in QuickBox Pro, **please report it directly and privately** via email:

+📧 **sec@quickbox.io**

-*IMPORTANT: Do not file public issues on our GitLab for security vulnerabilities*
+Do **not** open public GitHub issues to report security vulnerabilities.

-Please report (suspected) security vulnerabilities to sec@quickbox.io.
-You will receive a response from us within 48 hours.
-If the issue is confirmed, we will release a patch as soon as possible depending on complexity but historically within a few days.
+Once received, I will, under good faith, take the following actions:

+- Acknowledge the report within 72 hours.
+- Investigate and confirm the issue.
+- Patch the vulnerability in the next patch (or minor) release, typically within a few days depending on severity and complexity.

 ---

-## Proposed Email and/or Private Issue Content

-Provide a descriptive subject line and in the body of the email include the following information:
+## What to Include in Your Report

+To help us quickly assess and respond to your report, please include:

+- A clear and descriptive subject line.
-* Basic identity information, such as your name and your affiliation or company.
+- Your name and affiliation or company (if applicable).
-* Detailed steps to reproduce the vulnerability.
+- Steps to reproduce the issue.
-* Description of the effects of the vulnerability on QuickBox and the related hardware and software configurations, so that the QuickBox Team can reproduce it.
+- Description of the vulnerability's impact on QuickBox and any relevant hardware/software configurations.
-* How the vulnerability affects QuickBox usage and an estimation of the attack surface, if there is one.
+- How it affects QuickBox usage and any estimated attack surface.
-* List other projects or dependencies that were used in conjunction with QuickBox to produce the vulnerability.
+- Any other software or dependencies involved in triggering the vulnerability.

 ---

-## Preferred Languages
+## Preferred Language

-We prefer all communications to be in English.
+All security correspondence should be in English.

+---

+Thank you for helping to keep QuickBox secure.